-The Administration, in its amended FY2002 defense budget submitted to Congress in June 2001, requested funding to begin the refueling and conversion of SSBNs 727 and 729, and additional funding to begin the inactivation and dismantlement of SSBNs 726 and 728.
-Since the Administration, prior to submitting this budget, had highlighted the Trident SSGN concept as an example of defense transformation, it came as somewhat of being converted to carry the same D5 missiles carried by the final 10 Tridents.
-These Trident D5 conversions are not to be confused with the separate Trident SSGN conversions discussed in this report.
+The Bush administration, in its amended FY2002 defense budget submitted to Congress in June 2001, requested funding to begin the refueling and conversion of SSBNs 727 and 729, and additional funding to begin the inactivation and dismantlement of SSBNs 726 and 728.
+Since the Bush administration, prior to submitting this budget, had highlighted the Trident SSGN concept as an example of defense transformation, it came as somewhat of a surprise, particularly to supporters of the SSGN concept, that the Bush Administration requested funding to convert only two of the four Tridents.
+Navy officials said the decision was driven in part by Navy budget constraints, and that the deadline for to be confused with the separate Trident SSGN conversions discussed in this report.
 The recommendation for a 14-boat force was made in expectation that the START II treaty would enter into force.
 The treaty has not entered into force.
 Section 1302 of the FY1998 defense authorization act prohibited U.S. strategic nuclear forces from being reduced during FY1998 below START I levels (including 18 Trident SSBNs) until the START II treaty entered into force.
 This prohibition was extended through FY1999 by Section 1501 of the FY1999 defense authorization act and was made permanent by Section 1501 of the FY2000 defense authorization act.
 The latter provision, however, also contained a section that would permit a reduction to 14 Trident SSBNs, even without START II entering into force, if the President certifies to Congress that this reduction would not undermine the effectiveness of U.S. strategic nuclear forces.
-For a general discussion of the START Treaties, see CRS Report RL30033, Arms Control and Nonproliferation Activities: A Catalog of Recent Events, coordinated by Amy F. Woolf.
+For further discussion, see CRS Report RL30033, Arms Control and Nonproliferation Activities: A Catalog of Recent Events, coordinated by Amy F. Woolf (out of print; available from the author).

-$^{1}$ (...continued)
+1 (...continued)

-&lt;sup>2 The G in SSGN stands for guided missile, a reference to the Tomahawk cruise missile or a potential future non-strategic land-attack missile.
+2 The G in SSGN stands for guided missile, a reference to the Tomahawk cruise missile or a potential future non-strategic land-attack missile.

-&lt;sup>3 See, for example, William P. Houley, "Making the Case for SSGNs," U.S. Naval Institute Proceedings, July 1999, pp. 47-49; Ernest Blazar, "A 'New Dimension' in Warfighting Capabilities," Sea Power, July 1999, pp. 37-40; Andrew Krepinevich, "The Trident 'Stealth Battleship,' An Opportunity for Innovation, CSBA Backgrounder, February 24, 1999; Owen R. Jr. Cote, "How To Spend Defense Dollars," Washington Times, January 15, 1999, p.
+3 See, for example, William P. Houley, "Making the Case for SSGNs," U.S. Naval Institute Proceedings, July 1999, pp. 47-49; Ernest Blazar, "A 'New Dimension' in Warfighting Capabilities," Sea Power, July 1999, pp. 37-40; Andrew Krepinevich, "The Trident 'Stealth Battleship,' An Opportunity for Innovation," CSBA Backgrounder, February 24, 1999; Owen R. Jr. Cote, "How To Spend Defense Dollars," Washington Times, January 15, 1999, p.
 19.

-&lt;sup>4 See Norman Polmar, "A Submarine for All Seasons?"
+4 See Norman Polmar, "A Submarine for All Seasons?"
 U.S. Naval Institute Proceedings, August 1999, pp. 87-88, and Norman Polmar, "The Submarine Arsenal Ship," The Submarine Review, January 1997, pp. 7-9.